yctercero/yctercero.github.io/_posts/2016-09-18-nodejs-broken-down.markdown

 permalink: /:title/
 ---

 Node.js - let's break it down and answer a simple question, so what?
 We've all heard of it, tried it, maybe even actively use it, but do we really know what it is?
-Would you be able to explain it in plain and simple English?
-After using it for some time myself, and reading lots of really great **[documentation]**, this is what I got - **Node.js is a platform which extends JavaScript's basic functionality.** It allows us to do really cool things like read files, write to files, and interact with a database...using only JavaScript!
+Would you be able to explain it in plain and simple English? <!--excerpt-->After using it for some time myself, and reading lots of really great **[documentation]**, this is what I got - **Node.js is a platform which extends JavaScript's basic functionality.** It allows us to do really cool things like read files, write to files, and interact with a database...using only JavaScript!
 These are all things that, prior to Node.js, you would have had to do with a server-side language like PHP.
 Luckily, Node.js allows us to maintain language consistency through all of our code and write both the front AND back-end in only Jacascript.

 So what's the official definition of Node.js?
 Their documentation describes it as follows: